top of page

 JOSEPH LENN Chef + Owner

 Chef Joseph Lenn, a native of Knoxville, has always had a deep love for East Tennessee.
-Food has played a major role in the lives of his family members, including his immediate family, as well as his grandparents and great-grandparents, many of whom grew up on farms in East Tennessee.
+Food has played a major role in the lives of his family members, including his immediate family, as well as his grandparents and great-grandparents, many of whom grew up farming in East Tennessee.

 Joseph left East Tennessee in 1999 to attend Johnson and Wales University in Charleston, SC.
 His professional cooking career began following his first year of culinary school, when he accepted an internship under Chef John Fleer at Blackberry Farm.
 During his second year at JWU, Joseph began working for Chef Robert Carter at Charleston’s Peninsula Grill, where he remained for three years.
 While there, he cooked alongside Sean Brock, who invited him to be on the opening team at The Hermitage Hotel’s Capitol Grill in Nashville, TN, which he happily accepted.

-He chose the Daylight building in downtown Knoxville, on the corner of Union Avenue and Walnut Avenue, one block from Market Square.
+He chose the Daylight building in downtown Knoxville, at the corner of Union Avenue and Walnut Street, one block from Market Square.
 Joseph has had his eye on this space, a former photography studio, since cooking on the sidewalk at the location for a dinner honoring close friend Allan Benton in 2011.
 In 2016 he opened J.C.
 Holdway (named after a special uncle), which celebrates foods from the Southeast, cooked by wood-fire.
+Since opening, J.C.
+Holdway has earned widespread acclaim — recognized by The New York Times, Esquire, Garden & Gun, Southern Living, and Eater as one of America’s standout restaurants — underscoring Chef Lenn’s signature blend of Southern tradition and refined technique.

 Jason Drotar